kaori-lang/docs/src/future.md

 # The Future

 I believe we can now confidently call Kaori a **Turing-complete programming language**.
 Many core features have already been implemented, and the journey so far has been both fun and challenging.
-Kaori is now more than 5x faster than its original Java implementation, since it is fully rewritten in Rust and no longer relies on a naive tree-walker interpreter.

 ## Performance

-Kaori's performance is now competitive with established dynamic languages.
-We've surpassed Python significantly and are approaching Lua's performance levels.
-PyPy remains our benchmark goal—it's currently about 2x faster than us in iterative code and 3x faster in recursive scenarios.
-Our goal is to get as close as possible to PyPy JIT-level performance without a JIT.
-It sounds very unlikely, but at the same time it is going to be a very exciting journey, don't you think?

-### Fibonacci Benchmark Results

 Here's how Kaori compares to other dynamic languages when computing Fibonacci numbers: